Robin L. Zebrowski

-I am currently building a program in Cognitive Science for Beloit College.
+I am currently the chair of the program in Cognitive Science.
 I am an Associate Professor of Cognitive Science, and I am affiliated with the Philosophy, Psychology, and Computer Science Departments.

 As someone who does interdisciplinary work, my research is quite varied, but tends to focus on a number of themes around human bodies in relation to cognition.

 I work on artificial intelligence, often arguing (from embodiment theories like conceptual metaphor) that certain kinds of bodies are necessary for certain kinds of minds, and that for AI to succeed we need embodied robots that share enough physical structure with humans that we can share a communication system.

 I also work more broadly in embodied cognitive science, exploring both the conceptual structure of “embodiment” and how it gets used in our theories.
 I argue there is no such thing as a standard or universal human body, with evidence from evolutionary biology and neuroscience as well as cultural theories and phenomenologies, and that all of our philosophical and psychological theories that start with embodiment have an underdeveloped notion of the concept.
 I’m concerned with the direction of these theories and push for a larger discussion in cognitive science about the very notion of embodiment.
 Out of some of these concerns, I see obvious ethical ramifications, increasing the need for this conversation to happen sooner rather than later.